ninjadroid/simple-sinatra-app-deploy/README.md

 The stage role could be more fine-grained and split into separate roles for packages and Nginx but as this is a once-use deployment solution without any reuse, there is little need.
 Likewise, the create role could be split further but is unnecessary with the current requirements.

+A different release branch can be specified as an Ansible command-line extra parameter `cli_release_branch`. e.g. `ansible-playbook ... -e cli_release_branch=test` This defaults to the master branch if not otherwise specified.

 # Preparing to Run the Playbook:

 ## Generating Key Pairs